-Develop the mechanical interior of an autonomous excavator, build a production line for motocross machines, or design a robotic exoskeleton for recovering patients.
+Develop the mechanical interior for an autonomous excavator, build a production line to manufacture motocross machines, or design a robotic exoskeleton to assist recovering patients.
 Study Mechanical Engineering at the JKU!

-Modern machines today are still based on proven and valid mechanical engineering principles.
-But nowadays, machines communicate with each other and they can function autonomously.
-The sky's the limit when it comes to future advancements - and this is where you come in!
+Modern machines today continue to be based on proven, valid principles of mechanical engineering.
+Nowadays, however, machines communicate with each other and have autonomous functioning capabilities.
+When it comes to future advancements, the sky's the limit - and this is where you come in!

-This Bachelor's degree program focuses on building machines that can face any challenges the future brings.
-They will need less energy, use fewer materials, and have a more positive impact on people and the environment.
+This Bachelor's degree program focuses on building machines that can face the many challenges the future will bring.
+They will use less energy, need fewer materials, and impact people and the environment more positively.
 You will be asked to think about the 'big picture' and take responsibility.

 Whether developing machines or vehicles - and whether in the electrical, automation, production, or transportation industry - your acquired skills and expertise can be applied anywhere.